qntm/safe-code-point/README.md

 #### options

 An optional object with the keys acting as additional options.
 The options are as follows:
-- **`disallowed`**: An iterable (such as an Array) that contains a list of specific codepoints as numbers that are explicitly considered to be unsafe regardless of other options.
 - **`safeCategories`**: An object that determines whether a codepoint category is safe or not.
-The keys are the category, and the value is `true` if it is safe, and `false` or `undefined` if it is not safe.
+The keys are the category, and the value is `true` if it is safe, and anything else if it is not safe.
 If not passed, the default parameters are shown in the example below.

 Example:
 ```js